camunda/camunda-docs-manual/content/user-guide/security.md

 #### Do I need to enable Authorizations?

 Similar considerations as for authentication apply.
-For an in-depth discussion, see the documentation section on [authorizations]({{< relref "user-guide/process-engine/authorization-service.md#when-is-authorization-required" >}})
+For an in-depth discussion, see the documentation section on [authorizations]({{< ref "/user-guide/process-engine/authorization-service.md#when-is-authorization-required" >}})

 #### Restricting Data Access with Authorizations

 Authorizations can be used to restrict a user from accessing a data object (such as a process or a task) and can be used to restrict how the user can interact with such data objects (read-only vs. modifications).
-Authorizations in Camunda are very powerful and it is recommended to read the corresponding [documentation entry on authorizations]({{< relref "user-guide/process-engine/authorization-service.md" >}}).
+Authorizations in Camunda are very powerful and it is recommended to read the corresponding [documentation entry on authorizations]({{< ref "/user-guide/process-engine/authorization-service.md" >}}).

 ### Script Execution

 Camunda allows users to deploy scrips to be used by BPMN processes or DMN decision tables.
 This is a very flexible and powerful feature and facilitates changing business logic fast since generally scripts can be deployed at runtime without restarting the server.
 However, script languages such as Groovy or Javascript are executed directly inside the same JVM which also hosts Camunda itself.
 It is not easily feasible to sandbox the execution of such scripts effectively which is why deployment of such scripts should only be allowed to trusted users.
 To achieve this:

-* Control who can deploy scripts through the appropriate CREATE [authorizations]({{< relref "user-guide/process-engine/authorization-service.md#resources" >}}) on the DEPLOYMENT resource.
+* Control who can deploy scripts through the appropriate CREATE [authorizations]({{< ref "/user-guide/process-engine/authorization-service.md#resources" >}}) on the DEPLOYMENT resource.
 * Consider disabling execution of scripts all together if the feature is not needed.
-See also: [Custom Code & Security ]({{< relref "user-guide/process-engine/securing-custom-code.md" >}})
+See also: [Custom Code & Security ]({{< ref "/user-guide/process-engine/securing-custom-code.md" >}})

 ### Expressions in Queries

 Consider disabling execution of expressions in queries.
-See also: [Custom Code & Security ]({{< relref "user-guide/process-engine/securing-custom-code.md" >}})
+See also: [Custom Code & Security ]({{< ref "/user-guide/process-engine/securing-custom-code.md" >}})

 ## Security Configuration in the external Environment